yogat3ch/AlpacaforR/README.md

 <br>

-## Getting open market days and market clock data
+## Getting Open Market Days and Market Clock Data
 One of my favorite requests to make while interacting with Alpaca is the calendar 🗓 and clock ⏰ requests.
-Using the `get_calendar()` and `get_clock()` functions in this package, we can get all the dates and hours from the start of **1970** to the end of **2029** during which the stock market is open while accounting for market holiday's.
+Using the `get_calendar()` and `get_clock()` functions in this package, you can get all the dates and hours from the start of **1970** to the end of **2029** during which the stock market is open while accounting for market holidays.

 Visit the [Calendar API](https://docs.alpaca.markets/api-documentation/web-api/calendar/) and [Clock API](https://docs.alpaca.markets/api-documentation/web-api/clock/) webpage to learn everything there is to know about the requests and responses for this API.